 For an extension, you’ll need your passport (with at least 6 months of validity remaining), two copies of your passport’s front page as well as your visa page, and a passport photo.
 It is highly recommended to apply well in advance of your original visa expiring as the extension process takes two days.

-If extending your visa seems like too much work, it may be easier to applying for a new e-Visa online or leave Egypt and get a new visa on arrival.
+If extending your visa seems like too much work, it may be easier to just leave Egypt, apply for a new e-Visa online, and return once it is granted.

 How to Get a Visa When Entering Egypt by Land?